Interstate 44 in Texas: Route description

 I-44 begins near exit 1 in Wichita Falls concurrent with US 277, US 281, and US 287.
 US 281 and US 287 continue to the south while US 277 leaves the concurrency at exit 1, which also provides access to US 82.
-I-44 heads north through Wichita Falls to an interchange with US 287 and State Highway Spur 325 (Spur 325).
-US 287 leaves the concurrency as a freeway to the west while Spur 325 leaves the interchange toward the northeast, providing access to Sheppard Air Force Base and Wichita Falls Municipal Airport.
+I-44 heads north through Wichita Falls to an interchange with US 287 and Spur 325.
+US 287 leaves the concurrency as a freeway to the west while Spur 325 leaves the interchange toward the northeast, providing access to Sheppard Air Force Base and Wichita Falls Regional Airport.
 I-44 continues to the north as it leaves the Wichita Falls city limits at Bacon Switch Road.
 The freeway enters the Burkburnett city limits south of an interchange at Farm to Market Road 3429 (FM 3429).
 Heading north through the city, I-44 has an interchange with State Highway 240 (SH 240).
 After passing SH 240, I-44 begins to head toward the northeast before its final interchange in Texas at East 3rd Street.
 I-44 leaves the state of Texas at its crossing of the Red River and enters Oklahoma.